Marine Engineering Services

 Forensic Engineering for Machinery Failures

-Brookes Bell Group has experienced Marine Engineers who investigate machinery failures of all types in the marine and offshore environment, including main propulsion and power generation systems, auxiliary machinery and cranes (ships, offshore, shore-side).
-These investigations are performed at a forensic level, bringing in other skill sets at Brookes Bell, such as metallurgy and tribology.
+Brookes Bell Group has experienced Marine Engineers, Metallurgists and Fuel Chemists who investigate machinery failures of all types in the marine and offshore environment, including main propulsion and power generation systems, auxiliary machinery and cranes (ships, offshore, shore-side).
+These investigations are performed at a forensic level, bringing in other skill sets at Brookes Bell, such as metallurgy, tribology and Fuel Chemistry who undertake detailed examinations of engine parts, generating further evidence to link potentially with the findings of the engineering and fuel testing investigations.
 We deal with all types of wear processes, fatigue, overload and corrosion issues.

 Our metallurgical laboratory facilities allow samples, including large items such as sections of propulsion shafting, crankshafts/bearings, crane wires, etc., to be stored following formal custody transfer procedures, so that they are available for further examination and testing jointly with other experts.
 These skills and facilities are frequently used during expert witness litigation cases.